edamianreynoso/arc-assb-controller/paper/main_draft.md

 **Potential Benefits:** safer AI systems that are less prone to unpredictable failure modes; improved robustness against adversarial manipulation; better understanding of "pathological" states in artificial agents.

-**Potential Risks:** if used for manipulation, regulated agents could be harder to disrupt; the "affective" terminology might invite anthropomorphism (which we explicitly caution against in Section 1.3) [ACLARAR: Sugerencia - Explorar el riesgo de que la regulación oculte inestabilidades profundas bajo una superficie de "calma" funcional].
+**Potential Risks:** if used for manipulation, regulated agents could be harder to disrupt; the "affective" terminology might invite anthropomorphism (which we explicitly caution against in Section 1.3).
+Additionally, there is a risk of "functional masking," where explicit regulation maintains a surface-level calm that hides deepening internal instabilities until a catastrophic failure threshold is reached.

 ---